noirblancrouge/YoungSerif/README.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

+05 Mai 2026 (Bastien Sozeau)
+- Update Italics, add real italics and a stylistic set to keep obliques for certain characters

 27 Feb 2025 (Bastien Sozeau)
 - Added a light weight master and two other italic masters for each weight allowing the generation of a variable version.
 Added small caps to the character set